awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    + **NodeAutoScalingGroupMaxSize**: Enter the maximum number of nodes that your node Auto Scaling group can scale out to\.
    + **NodeInstanceType**: Choose an instance type for your nodes\.
 For more information, see [Choosing an Amazon EC2 instance type](choosing-instance-type.md)\.
 **Note**
-The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are listed in [vpc\_ip\_resource\_limit\.go](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/pkg/awsutils/vpc_ip_resource_limit.go) on GitHub\.
+The supported instance types for the latest version of the [https://github.com/aws/amazon-vpc-cni-k8s](https://github.com/aws/amazon-vpc-cni-k8s) are listed in [vpc\_ip\_resource\_limit\.go](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/pkg/awsutils/vpc_ip_resource_limit.go) on GitHub\.
 You might need to update your CNI version to use the latest supported instance types\.
 For more information, see [Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS optimized Windows Core AMI ID\.
 To use the full version of Windows, replace `Core` with `Full`\.
    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
 If you specify a value for this field, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.